libremesh/lime-packages/docs/ci/firmware-build.md

 `extra_hash` is a 12-char sha256 prefix over the (de-duplicated)
 `extra_feeds` and `extra_packages` strings for that arch+release
 cell.
-Bumping the upstream commit pin of an `extra_feeds:` entry in `targets.yml` (e.g. moving the `vwifi` src-git from `^51bbf3bc` to a newer commit) busts the cache for the cells that depend on it without disturbing the cells that have no extras.
+Bumping the upstream commit pin of an `extra_feeds:` entry in `targets.yml` (e.g. moving the `vwifi` src-git pin from one full 40-char SHA to another) busts the cache for the cells that depend on it without disturbing the cells that have no extras.

+OpenWrt's `scripts/feeds` resolves `^<rev>` via a `git fetch origin
+<rev>` against the remote, and GitHub's smart-HTTP server only
+honours fetch-by-SHA when the value is the **full 40-char object name**.
+Short prefixes (e.g. `^51bbf3bc`) make the server reply `couldn't find remote ref 51bbf3bc` and the SDK aborts before any IPK is built.
+Always pin with `git ls-remote` output (or `git rev-parse HEAD` after a manual clone).
 The `restore-keys` falls back to the same arch+release+feed_hash without `extra_hash`, but the `actions/cache` step does NOT promote partial matches into a "cache-hit" — the build-feed step still recompiles when the